GoncaloMalheiro/GoncaloMalheiro/README.md

 <br>

-- 🔭 I’m currently studying at IPCA, taking my degree in Medical Informatics Engineering.
+- 🎓 I have completed my degree in Medical Informatics Engineering at IPCA.
 - 🌍 I'm based in Braga, Portugal.
 - 📫 How to reach me: malheirogoncalo9@gmail.com